Limited Pay Life Policy

 A 40-year-old male will pay around $17,225 per year on a 10 pay policy with $500,000 coverage.
 The same policy would cost a 65-year-old male roughly $37,490 per year.
 Meanwhile, a similar beneficiary could purchase a regular whole life policy with the same coverage amount and would pay premiums of around $6,388 per year at age 40, rising to $15,878 per year at age 60.

-How Long Does the Coverage Last on a Limited Pay Life Policy?
+How Long Does the Coverage Normally Remain on a Limited-Pay Life Policy?

 The coverage period for limited pay life policies is often a source of confusion.
 This type of life insurance covers you for as long as you live, even after the premium payment period is complete.
 Therefore, you can still withdraw from your policy's cash value, and your beneficiaries will receive a death benefit even if you live for many years after you stop making payments.